How we score mattresses and beds

 Every score traces back to one or more of the following sources.
 We make no claims that exceed the evidence the model has.

-- Verified customer reviews — keyword analysis.
+- Customer review text (keyword analysis).
 Aggregated review text from the retailer’s own product listing.
 The model scans each review for a curated list of category-specific keywords.
-Positive and negative keyword counts across the full review sample determine the net signal percentage that maps to the five-point rubric.
+Positive and negative keyword counts across the full sample determine the net signal percentage that maps to the five-point rubric.
 Drives comfort, heat retention, value, and (where reviewer commentary is sufficient) edge support and motion isolation.

-- Verified customer reviews — rating aggregate.
-The raw 1-to-5 star rating on every active review for the product, averaged across the full sample and rounded to one decimal place.
+- Customer star ratings (aggregate).
+The raw 1-to-5 star rating on every active owner review for the product, averaged across the full sample and rounded to one decimal place.
 Drives the customer sentiment category.
 The minimum sample is twenty reviews; below that the category is marked not scored.

 - Manufacturer specification.
 Construction type (pocket spring, hybrid, memory foam, latex, open-coil), declared materials, firmness label, and dimension data.
 Used as a fallback signal for edge support and motion isolation where keyword evidence is limited.